scindex/scindex/scindex.md

   - *Description*: Specialized hardware (GPUs, FPGAs, ASICs) used to perform specific tasks more efficiently than a general-purpose CPU, often for graphics, AI, or scientific computing.
   - *Examples*: FPGA, GPU, ASIC

+- **P0199**: Provisional Compute Item
+  - *Description*: A temporary holding category for Compute items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: P02 - Networking
 _Communication infrastructure.
 Defines protocols, virtual networks, firewalls, service discovery for microservices, and high-performance interconnects for specialized systems._